-In several of my recent columns, I’ve discussed the many advantages of equity ownership.
+In my columns, I’ve often discussed the many advantages of equity ownership.

 Not only are stocks easy to buy and inexpensive to trade, but no other asset class – not cash, bonds, real estate or gold – has generated long-term returns that come close.